novaonline/drafter-sql/README.md

 ## Seeding

-It's nice to have some data to work with.
+Sometimes it makes sense to add data right after a database creation.
 Create some post deployment scripts in the `seeding` folder.

 post deployment scripts can be created by adding a Post-Deployment Script item in the seeding folder (`Add > New Item... > SQLServer > User Scripts > Post-Deployment Script`)